John Basson Humffray: Political career

 When the miners were granted the right to vote and representation in 1855 Humffray was elected unopposed as the member of the Victorian Legislative Council for Ballaarat (1855-1856); then Member of the Victorian Legislative Assembly for North Grant (1856-1859) then Ballarat East (1859-1871).
 He served as Minister for Mines (November 1860 to November 1861) and Chairman of the Royal Commission on Mining (1862).

 Legacy

 Humffray Street, one of the major roads in Ballarat, is named after him, with that being sometime prior to 1858.

 Humffray was an Anglican, and was buried in the Ballaarat Old Cemetery, near those who had died in the Eureka rebellion.
 A headstone was erected by the people of Ballarat.

+He was played by Peter Finch in the 1949 film Eureka Stockade.